gamma-opt/oip-notes/course/part1/4-examples_LP-1.md

 3. Formulate **objective function**;
 4. Formulate **constraints**.

 Listing the parameters has already been done for us, so we can proceed to defining our decision variables.
 In this case, we want to decide how much oil of each type we would like to purchase in a month, how much of it to store and how much to use for processing.
-This is then repeated 6 times, one for each month in the half-year period.
+This is then repeated 6 times, one for each month between January and June.
 Thus we define

 - $b_{ij}$ - amount of oil $i$ purchased in month $j$,
 - $u_{ij}$ - amount of oil $i$ used for blending in month $j$,
 - $s_{ij}$ - amount of oil $i$ stored in month $j$,
 - $p_j$ - amount of product produced in month $j$,

 where we label oils 1 to 5 as vegetable oil 1 and 2, followed by non-vegetable oil 1, 2 and 3.
-This means we have 91 decision variables, all of which are non-negative.
+This means we have 96 decision variables, all of which are non-negative.

 Once the variables have been defined, we can pose our objective function.
 In this case, our function is the total profit, which we would like to *maximize*.
 Thus, we have that